 Thomson Reuters Class Action Privacy Lawsuit Settlement

-Californians: file a claim for payment from the settlement fund by Dec.
-6, 2024
+DEADLINE EXTENDED: Californians can file a claim for payment from the settlement fund by Dec.
+27, 2024

 The class action lawsuit against Thomson Reuters alleges that the company collected personal data about Californians without their knowledge or consent—and then sold access to it for a profit.